kmisiewicz/kmisiewicz.github.io/about.md

 permalink: /about/
 ---

-Some information about you!

-### More Information

 Just finished my master's.
 Looking for a job in gamedev.
+Most of my project were done in Unity.

+Currently working on a solo VR game.

 ### Contact me